 The reference solution of the Uniform (Gaussian) quadrature \(\phi_{U}^{ref}\) (\(\phi_{G}^{ref}\)) is computed by \(N=20\), which indicates \(1600\) (\(840\)) ordinates on the 2D disk.
-As shown in Table \ref{tabel:2D_DOM_order}, the convergence orders of both quadratures are around 0.74.
-In Figure \ref{fig:velocitydistribution_case1}, we plot the velocity distribution of \(\psi_{U}^{ref}\) on the \((c,s)\) plane near two midpoints of the left and right boundaries.
-It can be seen that the solution varies rapidly in the velocity variable.
+As shown in Table \ref{tabel:2D_DOM_order}, the convergence orders for both quadrature methods are approximately $0.8$.
+This is a consequence of the solution's low regularity in velocity space.
+It is well-known that improving solution accuracy is challenging without increasing the number of quadrature nodes under conditions of low regularity.